-BCS may very well be the ONLY software offering that does NOT have one method or another of deriving a steady flow of income from your business.
+BCS may very well be the ONLY program offering that doesn't employ a variety of strategies for deriving a steady flow of income from your business.

 Web-based software has an endless monthly fee.
 The software stops working when payments stop.
-This is by far the most expensive form of 'consignment software'.
+This is clearly the most costly form of 'consignment software'.

-Vendors with 'optional annual support fees' have those fees in place for a reason: They are completely fully aware that you will need help from time to time and/or their software programs are going to have issues which require updating, so the plan is to deny service (in any form) and withhold updates to force payment of those 'optional' fees.
+Vendors with 'optional annual support fees' have those fees in place for a reason: They are completely fully aware that you will need help from time to time and/or their software programs are going to have issues which require updating, so the plan is to withhold service and software updates to impose payment of those 'optional' fees.
 If they are there expect to pay them.

 If you add additional computers you'll pay more for each copy and the amount of the annual support fee will be increased.
 The annual fee itself has been consistently increased over the past 20 years.